It’s great to be motivated.

 Just kidding, I’m still here.
 I recently made a video about this topic on YouTube.
 What I’m writing about today is essentially the written version of it, though I hope to provide more detail and clarity.

 The Self-Help Industry is composed of motivational speakers, writers, and video producers who use their communication skills to motivate people, basically.
-The industry’s clientele may be people that are in a rut, just ended a relationship, lost their job, or are unsure of where to go in life.
+The industry’s clientele may be people that are in a rut, just ended a relationship, lost their job, or are generally unsure of where to go in life.

 In times of despair, we like to turn to unconditional, guaranteed comfort and support.
-Who better than people that tell us we CAN do it?
-Who better than people that are being PAID to do so?

 Self-Help gurus are the refuge of the insecure.